 The diagram says that killing all products can be done in two steps, by killing all commutators first.
-One could try to use the Grothendieck composite spectral sequence for the non-abelian setting \cite{Blanc92}*{Thm 4.4} to relate Quillen homology in $\Alg_R$ to Quillen homology in $\Com_R$, i.e. Andr\'e-Quillen homology.
-This approach would require the knowledge of homotopy operations in $\Com_R$, which are known notably for $R = \F_2$ \cite{Dwyer80} \cite{Goerss95}.
+One could try to use the Grothendieck composite spectral sequence for the non-abelian setting \cite{Blanc92}*{Theorem 4.4} to relate Quillen homology in $\Alg_R$ to Quillen homology in $\Com_R$, i.e., Andr\'e-Quillen homology.
+This approach requires the knowledge of homotopy operations in $s\Com_R$, which are known notably for $R = \F_2$ \cite{Dwyer80} \cite{Goerss90}*{Chapter II} \cite{Goerss95}.

-More generally, another interesting case is when the cotangent complex in associative algebras is discrete, i.e. $\LL_A \to Ab_A A$ is a weak equivalence.
-Quillen \cite{Quillen70}*{Prop 3.6} shows that this happens under the condition $\Tor_i^R(A,A) = 0$ for all $i \geq 1$ (for example if $R$ is a field), in which case $\HA^*(A;M) \cong \HQ^*(A;M)$ is essentially the same as the usual Hochschild cohomology, and likewise for homology.
+More generally, another interesting case is when the cotangent complex in associative algebras is discrete, i.e., $\LL_A \to Ab_A A$ is a weak equivalence.
+Quillen \cite{Quillen70}*{Proposition 3.6} shows that this happens under the condition $\Tor_i^R(A,A) = 0$ for all $i \geq 1$ (for example if $R$ is a field), in which case $\HA^*(A;M) \cong \HQ^*(A;M)$ is essentially the same as the usual Hochschild cohomology, and likewise for homology.

 \begin{proposition} Let $A$ be a commutative $R$-algebra satisfying $\Tor_i^R(A,A) = 0$ for all $i \geq 1$.
 Then for every $j \geq 1$, the Hochschild homology of $A$ can be written as

 where $C_{\bu} \to A$ is a cofibrant replacement of $A$ in $\Alg_R$.
 In particular, there is a comparison map $\HH_{j+1}(A) \to \HQ_j(A)$ for $j \geq 1$. \end{proposition}